petercagala/udemy-using-typescript-with-react/Section-3-TypeScript-With-React/readme.txt

             rules: [{
                 test: /\.tsx?$/,    // we test file names on regular expressions, we accept .ts, .tsx
-                loader: "ts-loader", // on these accepted files, we apply ts-loader }],
+                loader: "ts-loader", // on these accepted files, we apply ts-loader
+                exclude: /node_modules/, // ts-loader applyied only on source code }],
         },